 Alan Heyvaert, PhD

-Alan’s work focuses on mitigating the impacts of urban areas to improve water quality in Lake Tahoe and beyond.
+Alan’s work at DRI focuses on mitigating the impacts of urban areas to improve water quality in Lake Tahoe and beyond.
 His work studying freshwater systems brought him to the Lake Tahoe Basin, and he has focused on the effective design of stormwater monitoring systems.
 Alan has also contributed to the efforts of resource management agencies at Lake Tahoe.

 Sudeep Chandra, PhD